Medically Reviewed by Tom Tooma, M.D., Founder/Medical Director

-When your vision isn't clear without glasses or contact lenses, but you don't want to rely on those devices for the rest of your life, surgery may be a good option.
-You have several different types of surgery to choose from, including PRK.
+When your vision is not clear without glasses or contact lenses, but you do not want to rely on those devices for the rest of your life, surgery may be a good option.
+You have several types of surgery to choose from, including PRK.

 Table of Contents

 Just like LASIK, PRK involves the use of a laser to reshape your cornea.
 But unlike LASIK, PRK does not rely on the use of a corneal flap.
 There are many types of PRK surgery your doctor might choose from to help clear your vision.